 This recipe requires minimal ingredients, and the burgers can be cooked on the grill, in the oven, or on the stovetop.

 And for those looking to cut the burger bun – try placing a patty on top of leafy greens for a fresh take.
 It’s delicious!

 Any way you have it, this is an awesome and simple Mexican black bean burger to pull together in a cinch!

 - Black beans – Use canned or fresh cooked beans.
 Feel free to sub with adzuki, pinto, or your favorite bean.

 - Salsa – Use bottled or homemade chunky salsa.
 You can also sub with Pico de Gallo.

-- Flaxseed meal – I used to make this recipe with flour but have since changed it up with flax meal which adds a healthy dose of omegas, fiber, and vitamins.
+- Flaxseed meal – I used to make this recipe using flour but have changed it up with flax meal which adds a healthy dose of omegas, fiber, and vitamins.
 Plus, it’s gluten-free.
-You can easily sub with flour choice, as noted in the recipe card.
+You can easily sub with flour of choice, as noted in the recipe card.